pass-culture/pass-culture-app-native/doc/development/e2e.md

 Refer to google to get installation instruction for your system.

-**Testing on Android**
+### Testing on Android

+You can use an apk, either from appcenter, either one created by building locally.

-- You will need to download an `apk` from appcenter, you can do so using `yarn appcenter:install`
+- To download an `apk` from appcenter, you can do use `yarn appcenter:install`
+- Set environment variable `ANDROID_PLATFORM_VERSION` to match your Android platform version of your device.
-- Real device or the emulator that match defined `ANDROID_PLATFORM_VERSION` must be started and available when running `adb devices`
+- You must have a running emulator or physical device available when running `adb devices`

 To build application: